ipastusi/memuse/README.md

   ...
 ```

-In this case there is no need to specify `pod.spec.containers.command`, as the container image ENTRYPOINT will be used.
+In this case there is no need to specify `pod.spec.containers.command`, as the container image `ENTRYPOINT` will be used.

-If you want to run Memuse and lock memory size greater than the memory locking limit of your cluster worker nodes, you might prefer to use the following pod
+If you want to run Memuse and lock memory size greater than the memory locking limit on your cluster worker nodes, you might prefer to use the following
 template instead:

 ```yaml